Hwy 43 — Winona

 I agree that trucks should be re-routed from Sarnia and Main via Mankato/2nd St. and Pelzer/Riverview Dr. I support sidewalks along the south side of Sarnia.
 I don't think a roundabout is a good idea at Main and 5th.
 Lots of pedestrian traffic crossing there to the post office and Senior Center.
 The traffic light is safer.

-Leslie Foote 8 months ago
+Leslie Foote over 1 year ago

 characters left